 10. any additional basis of need for the program.

-Submit a Student Learning Outcomes Assesment Plan to the Office of Academic Assesment by email to Diana Karafin at the same time the proposal is submitted to the Graduate Commssion.
+Submit a Student Learning Outcomes Assessment Plan to the Office of Academic Assessment by email to Diana Karafin at the same time the proposal is submitted to the Graduate Program Committee.
 For information on requirements for assessment plans and sample templates, please visit the Academic Assessment and Reporting site.
-The proposal submission to the Graduate Commssion should also include your assessment plan.
+The proposal submission to the Graduate Program Committee should also include your assessment plan.
 If you have questions about outcomes assessment visit this website.